edamontology/edamontologyDocs/developers_guide.rst

 Continuous Integration
 ----------------------
 Every modification on the ontology pushed to GitHub triggers an automated test in Travis CI.
 It checks:

 - a few rules using the `edamxpathvalidator tool <https://github.com/edamontology/edamxpathvalidator>`_.
 - the consistency of the ontology by running the Hermit reasoner automatically.

   The Travis-CI website shows you the current status `here <https://travis-ci.org/edamontology/edamontology>`_.
-The fact that the continuous integration task succeeds does not guarantee that it there are no remaining bugs, but a failure means that you must take action to correct the problem, either fix it, fix the ``edamxpathvalidator`` program, or ask the mailing list if you're unsure.
+The fact that the continuous integration task succeeds does not guarantee there are no remaining bugs, but a failure means that you must take action to correct the problem, either fix it, fix the ``edamxpathvalidator`` program, or ask the mailing list if you're unsure.

 Modifications in a GitHub fork
 ------------------------------